judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 ***Location:** [Center for Strategic and International Studies (CSIS)](https://csis.org/) ([wiki](https://en.wikipedia.org/wiki/Center_for_Strategic_and_International_Studies))*

 - He is the Senior Vice President, Zbigniew Brzezinski Chair in Global Security and Geostrategy, and Director, Middle East Program
-- Implications of the Inranian Nuclear Deal and Stabilit in the region.
+- Implications of the Iranian Nuclear Deal and Stability in the region.
 - Aid is the wrong place for a relationship.
 - You should have a relationship because you do things together that are constructive.
 - Non-zero confidence-building measures
-- The new generation can solve problems because we aren't affraid to do something new.
-World;s problems are unlikely to be fixed by 70-year olds in suits meeting at confrences.
+- The new generation can solve problems because we aren't afraid to do something new.
+The world's problems are unlikely to be fixed by 70-year olds in suits meeting at conferences.
 - **Question:** Why didn't the Egyptian revolution succeed in achieving their post-revolution goals?
   - **Answer:** Revolutions didn't truly win over the elites.
-Businesses were pro-revolution but once the economu stabilized a little, then their appitite for rocking the boat dissapeared.
+Businesses were pro-revolution, but once the economy stabilized a little, their appetite for rocking the boat disappeared.
-- "If you're going to be an analysit, you can't b an advocate.
+- "If you're going to be an analyst, you can't ban advocate.
 If you're going to be an advocate, you can't be a judge."
-  - Choose onee.
+  - Choose one.
 Builds credibility.

 ## Reading List